 Tempo [General Card Game Term] – Tempo’ refers to the speed of the game, and the act of a player controlling the speed/momentum of a game.
 Having an appropriate number of responses to threats from your opponent’s cards is important to maintaining tempo.

 Thrawnkar [Deck Nickname/Type] – Thrawnkar is a nickname for a deck that uses Thrawn – Master Strategist and Unkar Plutt – Junk Dealer.
+Popular prior to a “Balance of the Force” adjustment which made this combination less effective due to the modification in Unkar’s point cost.

 Tilt/ On Tilt [Colloquialism/Slang] – A term used to describe when someone allows for his/her negative emotions to affect the way he/she plays the game.
 The term originated as a gambling term from poker.